Electronic Mail (Email) & Listserv (Mass Email lists)

 To apply for list ownership or find documentation that will help you send a mass message or manage your listserv list, please visit our Listserv Resources web page.

-As a service to the Hamilton College community, several e-mail based mass mailing lists have been created.
+- As a service to the Hamilton College community, several email based mass mailing lists have been created.
 These are designed to facilitate the timely and cost-effective distribution of information to the campus community.
-E-mail now reaches all faculty, administration and staff and students.
+Email reaches all faculty, administration and staff and students.
 Participation in the mass mailing lists is voluntary.

 - Eventsfirstname.lastname@example.org (sent to all current students)